Last updated on February 26th, 2023 at 01:24 am

 3. The blogger begins the editing process.

 Then maybe you pass it to a beloved editor-friend who points out where your points make no sense.
 You correct.
 You correct again.
-You read it backwards starting from the last sentence and correct again.
+You read it backward starting from the last sentence and correct it again.
 And when you get it to where you think you want it, you…

 As Stephen King wrote in his book, “On Writing,” “Mostly when I think of pacing, I go back to Elmore Leonard, who explained it so perfectly by saying he just left out the boring parts.
 This suggests cutting to speed the pace, and that’s what most of us end up having to do (kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings)…I got a scribbled comment that changed the way I rewrote my fiction once and forever.
 Jotted below the machine-generated signature of the editor was this mot: “Not bad, but PUFFY.
 You need to revise for length.
 Formula: 2nd Draft = 1st Draft – 10%.
 Good luck.”